 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be dated and signed and will include the action taken.
-This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
+The designated safeguarding lead (and deputy) receive an alert and decide on appropriate action and record this accordingly using the CPOMS system.

-Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
+Any records relating to child protection prior to 1st September 2023 are kept in an individual child protection file for that child (which is separate to the pupil file).
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.